What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: DECOUPLING THE UNLABELLED MOLECULAR GRAPH FROM THE ATOM TYPES

 In section \ref{sec:decomp_just}, we justified our model decomposition choice through empirical evidence indicating that the unlabelled molecular graph inherently contains substantial information, as reflected in the Vina score, even when the ligand's initial 3D configuration and atom type assignment are varied.
 We now show that a similar phenomenon can be observed when, instead of Vina, a reportedly significantly more accurate binding software Gnina \citep{gnina} is used.

-We repeat the experiments from the section \ref{sec:vina_experiments} with Gnina instead of Vina and find that for changing the initial 3D configuration, there is even smaller impact indicated by $R^2=0.97$ (due to Gnina also performing redocking).
-For changing atom type assignments, $R^2=0.76$ as it was for Vina.
+We repeat the experiments from the section \ref{sec:vina_experiments} with Gnina instead of Vina and find that for changing the initial 3D configuration, there is even smaller impact indicated by $\rho=0.99$ (due to Gnina also performing redocking).
+For changing atom type assignments, $\rho=0.85$ slightly higher than it was for Vina.
 Please see Figure \ref{fig:global} for details.